 Wood preservatives come in many guises but essentially, they all do the same job.
 Even those that are marketed specifically for sheds and fences are just the same as those that aren’t.
-Most brands produce both clear and coloured versions in either solvent-based or water-based formulation.
+Most brands produce both clear and coloured versions in either solvent-based or water-based formulas.
 Some types contain a small amount of wax whilst others do not.

-Solvent-based vs water based shed preservers
+Solvent-based vs water-based shed preservers

 What is the best wood preservative for sheds?

-Recommended Shed Preservers
+Top Coloured Shed Preservers